The Attorneys You Want On Your Side

 Have more questions?
 Contact leading New Jersey criminal defense lawyers

 Parenting a teenager is fraught with challenges.
 Managing the ever present role technology plays in their day to day lives can make parenting all the more difficult.
 We understand.
-At Lomurro Law, our skilled New Jersey criminal defense team works with families facing these situations and the charges associated with teen sexting.
+At Lomurro Munson LLC, our skilled New Jersey criminal defense team works with families facing these situations and the charges associated with teen sexting.
 Let us help.
 With compassion, discretion, and in-depth knowledge of New Jersey’s laws, we aggressively defend the charges brought against your child for the best possible outcome.
 Schedule a confidential consultation by contacting our office at 732-482-9285 or online.